minimalrb/minimalrb/readme.md

 # Minimalrb

-Minimalistic Sinatra based framework with sprockets for asset handling, Sass and Haml.
+Minimalistic webapp framework based on Sinatra with sprockets for asset handling, Sass and Haml.

 # How to